po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 <int, string>
 ```

-In the following code example, we are declaring that the variable, `myScoreBoard`, is a Dictionary that has a string key and an integer value:
+In the following code example, we are declaring that the variable, `myScoreBoard`, is a `Dictionary` that has a string key and an integer value:

 ```c#
 Dictionary<string, int> myScoreBoard = new Dictionary<string, int>();
 ```

-To populate the Dictionary, we use the `.Add()` method in multiple lines to add data.
+To populate the `Dictionary`, we use the `.Add()` method in multiple lines to add data.

 ```c#
 myScoreBoard.Add("firstInning", 10);